SavithaShree/webhook/README.md

 # pts-go-webhook

-To store details of the repo events# webhook
+To store details of the repo events